itscodenation/int-buzzfeed-quiz-18-19-starter/README.md

 ## Day 1
-### Planning
-- [ ] Review your Starter Code and make sure you understand what code has already been written for you.
 ### Set-Up
 - [x] Go to the repository at https://github.com/ScriptEdcurriculum/quiz
 - [ ] Fork this repository to your github account and clone it to a new workspace
+- [ ] Review your Starter Code and make sure you understand what code has already been written for you.
 - [ ] Add, commit, and push your changes
 - [ ] Make your site live on gh-pages
 ### index.html